zorkzou/RelEPro/README.md

 the eXact 2-Component (X2C) all-electron quasi-relativistic Hamiltonian and its local approximations.

 ## Recent Changes
+Version 1.2.1 (June 04, 2024).

+1. Several incompatibilities with gfortran 10+ have been fixed.

 Version 1.2.0 (May 14, 2024).

 1. The first released version.